OXID-eSales/github-actions/docs/actions/append_report.md

 # append_report
-This action manages the job_status artifact containing the results of the individual matrix runs as small text files and report snippets in markdown.
+This action adds report and job_status snippets to the testplan artifact.
 These are used in the finish action to create the slack notification and the report on the action summary page.